-1Alimzhan Sultangazin and Paulo Tabuada are with Department of Electrical and Computer Engineering, University of California - Los Angeles, USA {asultangazin, tabuada}@ucla.edu corroborating feasibility of MPC over the cloud can be found in [1], where it was used in robot control.
+1Alimzhan Sultangazin and Paulo Tabuada are with Department of Electrical and Computer Engineering, University of California - Los Angeles, USA {asultangazin, tabuada}@ucla.edu optimization problems in real-time.
+An experimental study corroborating feasibility of MPC over the cloud can be found in [1], where it was used in robot control.
 A study considering cloud-based MPC for a large-scale solar plant and the benefits of outsourcing computational tasks can be found in [2].
 The availability of global information in control over the cloud can produce strong benefits in the scenario of traffic monitoring and management, as shown in [3].
 In this work, individual vehicles are considered as individual plants with the control task of efficiently arriving at their respective destinations.
 In view of the fact that all vehicles share a common infrastructure, the anonymously collected data from each vehicle is used by a centralized controller to improve the overall performance of the system.
-These, and many other, examples illustrate some of the advantages that control over the cloud is able to provide.

-Despite all the benefits of control over the cloud, a growing number of current studies show that exposing existing systems to connectivity may lead to security vulnerabilities in a vast variety of applications [4][5][6][7][8][9].
-Recently, a set of recommendations from the National Institute of Standards and Technology (NIST) [10] has drawn attention to the rising number of cases of IoT attacks and called for the need of standardization of CPS/IoT security.
-A vivid example of the vulnerability of control systems to attacks is an incident from 2010, when a computer worm Stuxnet attacked numerous industrial control systems with a key strategic value to certain nation states [11].
+Despite all the benefits of control over the cloud, a growing number of current studies show that exposing existing systems to connectivity may lead to security vulnerabilities in a vast variety of applications [4][5][6][7][8].
+Recently, a set of recommendations from the National Institute of Standards and Technology (NIST) [9] has drawn attention to the rising number of cases of IoT attacks and called for the need of standardization of CPS/IoT security.
+A vivid example of the vulnerability of control systems to attacks is an incident from 2010, when a computer worm Stuxnet attacked numerous industrial control systems with a key strategic value to certain nation states [10].
 The examples above illustrate an increased concern by the CPS community with the security and privacy of control systems and a growing need to develop effective solutions to address these issues.
 Nonetheless, the body of work concerned with CPS/IoT security and/or privacy is still in its infancy.

 The control-over-the-cloud architecture inherently allows the cloud to receive sensitive data about its clients, who are forced to disclose it in exchange for a control action.
-This data can be reasonably viewed as a valuable commodity and there exists the possibility that the cloud may use this data to infer private information about the client [12].
+This data can be reasonably viewed as a valuable commodity, and there exists the possibility that the cloud may use this data to infer private information about the client [11].
 Therefore, in this paper, the cloud is taken to be a curious but honest agent, meaning that it tries to utilize the data it receives to its own benefit, while faithfully executing control over the plant.

 A naive approach for ensuring privacy in control systems is to use traditional IT security, such as cryptographic primitives and security protocols.
-However, as argued in [11], this approach is only a partial solution.
+However, as argued in [10], this approach is only a partial solution.
 First, it would still leave systems vulnerable to adversaries, who somehow gained unauthorized access.
-While, in the realm of pure information security, attacks have no physical consequences, this is no longer the case in CPS/IoT, where a loss of privacy can have severe physical consequences in real world (e.g. failure on the nuclear plant).
 Second, encryption solutions will most probably introduce significant delays in the feedback loop, which would deteriorate the control system performance.
 This calls for privacy solutions that take into account the specific nature and needs of control systems.